Efficient Exploration of Chemical Kinetics: Data efficiency for Gaussian Processes

 \subsection{Quicker inversions through reshaping}

-However, in practice; and, in this work, the optimization routine does not require the explicit inversion of the full kernel matrix.
-Instead, the marginal likelihood and its gradient with respect to kernel hyperparameters are evaluated using efficient matrix-vector products and decompositions.
-This is achieved by assembling a rectangular matrix \(\mathbf{R}\) of size \(M(3N+1) \times (3N+1)\), in which each row corresponds to a target from the training set, and each column corresponds to a specific observable (energy or a force component).
+In this work, the optimization routine circumvents the explicit inversion of the full kernel matrix.
+Instead, the log \gls{mll} and its gradient with respect to kernel hyperparameters are evaluated using efficient matrix-vector products and decompositions.
+This is realized by assembling a rectangular matrix \(\mathbf{R}\) of size \(M(3N+1) \times (3N+1)\), where rows correspond to training targets and columns to specific observables.

-In linear algebra, reordering or reshaping a matrix is mathematically a no-op with respect to fundamental operations such as inversion, decomposition, and linear solves \cite{gentleMatrixAlgebraTheory2007}.
+Reordering or reshaping a matrix is algebraically a no-op regarding fundamental operations such as inversion and decomposition \cite{gentleMatrixAlgebraTheory2007}.
 Any permutation or block reorganization of a matrix \(\mathbf{K}\) can be written as